 2.5.
-Format and Layout.
+Format and Layout

-The PSMF may be in PDF or hard format.
+The PSMF may be in PDF or hard format as the case may be.
 In any format, the PSMF should be legible, complete, provided in a manner that ensures all documentation is accessible and allow full traceability of changes.

-The PSMF cover page shall include the name of the registration holder along with the name of the QPPV and the date of preparation or last update date.
-The heading to be used in the PSMF along with further details may be prepared as under:
+The PSMF/ NPVSF cover page shall include the name of the registration holder along with the name of the QPPV/LSO and the date of preparation or last update date.